2_fondMarin

-Seabed mining: a new geopolitical divide?
+Seabed mining : a new geopolitical divide ?

-Emmanuel Hache, Assistant and Economist-Prospector at IFP Énergies nouvelles and Research Director at IRIS, Émilie Normand, Economist Engineer, Head of Research at IFP Énergies nouvelles and Candice Roche, Research Fellow in Geopolitics of Metals and Ecological Transition at IFPEN
+with Emmanuel Hache, Assistant and Economist-Prospector at IFP Énergies nouvelles and Research Director at IRIS, Émilie Normand, Economist Engineer, Head of Research at IFP Énergies nouvelles and Candice Roche, Research Fellow in Geopolitics of Metals and Ecological Transition at IFPEN

 On July 3rd, 2024 |